 Our Water Damage Restoration Process

-Once our highly trained water technicians and their crew finish extracting the majority of the water.
+After extraction and the removal of all wet materials, the drying process begins.
+This step is important to clear up any remaining moisture after water removal.
 The floors and walls may appear dry, but a quick inspection using moisture meters and infrared cameras will reveal they are still wet to the touch.
 Nearly all building materials, like wood, drywall, and flooring materials, are porous and therefore retain water.
 This retained water can cause the materials to break down, warp, or cause mold damage.
+Advanced technology and techniques are used in this process which can include air movers, dehumidifiers, wood floor drying systems, and heaters to generate dry air and increase air circulation and evaporation.
+During the drying, the environment is carefully monitored each day and the progress results are documented.
+Moisture control is absolutely crucial in preventing mold growth.
+Normal drying time is usually 2 to 4 days depending on the scenario and materials impacted.
 This way it is extremely important to treat any water damage as an emergency.
-When it comes to drying after a water damage SERVPRO of San Mateo makes sure to carefully restore your home "Like it never even happened."
+When it comes to drying after water damage SERVPRO of San Mateo makes sure to carefully restore your home "Like it never even happened."

 Drying / Dehumidification

 Our Professionals will use room measurements, temperature, and relative humidity to determine the optimal number of air movers and dehumidifiers to dry your home or business.
 We’ll carefully monitor the progress using moisture meters until the materials return to acceptable drying goals.

 - Use Dehumidification Equipment

 We check the moisture levels to monitor the drying process.

 - Monitor Walls

 - Industrial-grade dehumidifiers help prevent secondary water damage like swelling and warping of floors, walls, and furniture.

 - High-speed air movers create airflow across walls, carpets, pads, and furniture, which accelerates the evaporation of moisture.